teroVF/ansible_project/README.md

 We use terraform to create the infrastructure on azure and on ansible to deploy all the users and configuration needed to comply with the previously mentioned requeriments

+Playbooks and corresponding command that can be used:

+To update all the machines you can use the following command: ansible-playbook